fradiniccolo/advent-of-code/readme.md

 My solutions to the puzzles from [Advent of Code](https://adventofcode.com/).

-By publishing them here I will better understand how GitHub works.
+Publishing them here is a way for me to better understand how GitHub works.